Skip to main content

 Where the jungle meets the sea

-Manuel Antonio may be Costa Rica's smallest national park, but it is arguably its most spectacular — a pocket of pristine rainforest tumbling down to crescent-shaped white-sand beaches lapped by warm Pacific water.
+Manuel Antonio may be Costa Rica's smallest national park, but it is arguably its most spectacular, a pocket of pristine rainforest tumbling down to crescent-shaped white-sand beaches lapped by warm Pacific water.
 Within minutes of the gate you are likely to meet white-faced capuchins, three-toed sloths dozing in cecropia trees, and scarlet macaws overhead.

-Further south, the wild Osa Peninsula shelters Corcovado National Park — described by National Geographic as "the most biologically intense place on Earth".
+Further south, the wild Osa Peninsula shelters Corcovado National Park, described by National Geographic as "the most biologically intense place on Earth".
 Reachable only by boat or light aircraft, it holds jaguars, tapirs, all four Costa Rican monkey species and scarlet macaws in real numbers.
-Drake Bay is the gateway, and a superb base for whale-watching — humpbacks visit July to November and December to March.
+Drake Bay is the gateway, and a superb base for whale-watching, humpbacks visit July to November and December to March.

 The Pacific coast is where most itineraries slow down: a few nights of beach, wildlife and warm water after the volcanoes and cloud forest, with the option to go deep into true wilderness on the Osa for travellers who want it.

-A still jungle waterway winding beneath a dense lowland rainforest canopy — the canal landscape of Costa Rica’s Caribbean lowlands
+A still jungle waterway winding beneath a dense lowland rainforest canopy

 JUNGLE WATERWAYS